avanpost200/altbot/README.md

 ## AltBot
 A Discord bot for interfacing with a VirtualBox VM.
 ```
-- Created by nicl83.
+- Created by nicl83
-- Modded by Avanpost.
+- Modded by Avanpost
 ```

 ## Pre-Setup